 The department has an Agilent 6890 GC equipped with a 5973N mass-selective detecto r.
 This instrument is also

 Routine work can be readily performed using our Agilent

 6890N or Hewlett Packard 5890 gas chromatographs equipped with thermal conductivity and flame ionization

-The BAS EpsilonTM electrochemical workstation with the Basic and Basic Plus Option for use in perfroming a variety of electrochemical techniques.
+The BAS EpsilonTM electrochemical workstation with the Basic and Basic Plus Option for use in performing a variety of electrochemical techniques.

 The Innovative Technologies

-Glove Box with integrated refrigeratort can be used
+Glove Box with integrated refrigerator can be used

 to work with air-sensitive compounds.

 The Department has an SG Waters solvent purification

 The Labconco freeze-drier is used in protein isolation and purification.